Carglglz/bleak_sigspec/README.md

 To see more about bytes packing/unpacking in python see: [struct](https://docs.python.org/3/library/struct.html)

+### Limitations

+`get_char_value` may fail, or return unexpected results due to the following reasons:

+- The `characteristic` does not exist in `bleak` or the *xml* file in `bleak_sigspec` is missing
+- There is a bug in the *xml* file.
+- The format of the `characteristic` is not supported (see: [struct](https://docs.python.org/3/library/struct.html))
+- There is a bug in `get_char_value`
+- The data is not formatted following the *xml* file description.

 ### Future work: Vendor specific or custom characteristics

 To format a characteristic value of a Vendor specific or custom characteristic (not defined in GATT specifications) there is a *Characteristic Presentation Format* Descriptor which defines the format of the Characteristic Value.
 So if this Descriptor is present it is possible to read it and get the characteristic value  format, exponent, unit, name space and description.

+To add custom characteristics it is possible to write a xml file describing the characteristic and provide a 128 UUID.
+Then this could be registered in `bleak`/`bleak_sigspec`.